Ari-wiseowl/Ari_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4fMHdtYCE2Y?si=LOW1Mc4TG0xlK4kw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Description
 For my main project at Bluestamp, I chose to do the Three-Joint Robotic Arm.
 I chose it because it seemed an interesting way to show what I will learn here at Bluestamp.
 To test the servos, I needed to download this code called "Sweep," which makes the servo's arm move left and right in a sweeping motion, just as the name suggests.
 To download it on my computer, I went to File, then clicked on the Servo code to get code that makes the servo arm sweep.
 After I finished successfully downloading and implementing the code, I had to write all of the servos to 90° so that all of the servos would turn to the correct direction when I implemented the main code for the entire robot arm.
 I got the 90° code fromt the portfolio of Cokoino, the maker of the Three-Joint Robotic Arm kit.
 Proper assembly at this stage is essential for the robot arm to follow controller commands accurately.

+The next step was to test the joystick by using the Cokoino joystick test code.
+The code reads what the joystick outputs (x, y and z values).
+For my left joystick, GND, 5V were connected to A0.
+The VRx pin was connected to the signal pin A0.
+The VRy pin was connected to the signal pin A1.
+The variable orientations of the joystick correspond to different voltages that get sent to the ADC pins on the NANO and get converted to digital values that I can see.
+If the values for x and y changes when someone moves the joystick, that means that the joystick is working properly.

 ### Sweep Code:
 ```